SirNiloc/ancestries-by-sirniloc-dc20/README.md

 # Ancestries by SirNiloc

-This module adds additional Ancestry options.
+This module adds additional Ancestry options for DC20.